-You will first submit a proposal on May 19th, 1st part on Jun.
-6th, and 2nd part on Jun.
-27th.
-You will also present your work on Jun.
-27th.
-The proposal should be in a single page including topic and specific research questions, and an expected methodology (e.g., survey, lab experiment, etc.).
-The 1st part should be no more than 10 pages.
+You need to submit Part 1 on Mar.
+31st and Part 2 on Apr.
+21st.
+You will also present your work (Parts 1 & 2) on Apr.
+21st.
+Part 1 should be no more than 10 pages.
 It should include your motivation, background information, literature review, and a list of specific questions that you want to empirically test.
-The 2nd part should be no more than 10 pages, and it should include methodology, empirical evidence supporting your ideas (qualitative or quantitative data), and general discussion.
+Part 2 should be no more than 10 pages, and it should include methodology, empirical evidence supporting your ideas (qualitative or quantitative data), and general discussion.